jvjav/ai-data-extractor/backend/README.md

 #### Upload File

 - **Endpoint:** `POST /upload`
-- **Description:** Uploads an image file to the server.
+- **Description:** Uploads an image file to the server and rotates it by the orientation of the text detected.
 The file will be stored in the `data/` directory.
 - **Request:** `multipart/form-data` with a `file` field containing the image.
 - **Response:** A JSON message indicating success or failure.